RoRooms/RoRooms/docs/explanation.md

 ## Worlds Network 🌐

-RoRooms provides its own network of worlds, secured via peer-to-peer ranking based on received teleports.
+Rorooms provides its own network of worlds, secured via peer-to-peer ranking based on received teleports.
 At scale, this creates a network effect, where worlds promote similar worlds, and the network is uplifted as a whole.

 ## The Players 🙌